MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 ### Requirement 10.8

-- 10.8.1 Additional requirement for service providers only: Respond to failures of any critical security controls in a timely manner.
+10.8.1 Additional requirement for service providers only: Respond to failures of any critical security controls in a timely manner.
 Processes for responding to failures in security controls must include:

   - Restoring security functions
   - Identifying and documenting the duration (date and time start to end) of the security failure
   - Identifying and documenting cause(s) of failure, including root cause, and documenting remediation required to address root   cause
   - Identifying and addressing any security issues that arose during the failure
   - Performing a risk assessment to determine whether further actions are required as a result of the security failure
-- Implementing controls to prevent cause of failure from reoccurring -Resuming monitoring of security controls"
+  - Implementing controls to prevent cause of failure from reoccurring
+  - Resuming monitoring of security controls

 #### Your responsibilities